%20(2).png)

 Join us for an exciting week of cutting-edge presentations, engaging workshops, and invaluable networking opportunities with professionals, academics, and industry leaders.

-A/Prof Tanya P. Garcia University of North Carolina, Chapel Hill, NC USA
+A/Prof Tanya P. Garcia - University of North Carolina, Chapel Hill, NC USA

 Collaborations with neuroscientists and biologists, her research focuses on extracting maximal information from large, highly correlated data structures and has led to scientific discoveries in neurodegenerative diseases and the gut microbiome.
 Her leadership promotes the success of underrepresented groups in (bio)statistics.

 Martin Hazelton is a statistician with wide-ranging research interests.
 He has worked previously at the University of Oxford, University College London, the University of Western Australia, and Massey University in NZ.
-Martin is editor-in-chief of the Australian and New Zealand Journal of Statistics.
+Martin was editor-in-chief of the Australian and New Zealand Journal of Statistics.

-A/Prof Sofia S. Villar UK MRC Biostatistics Unit, Cambridge, UK
+A/Prof Sofia S. Villar - UK MRC Biostatistics Unit, Cambridge, UK

 Since September 2020, she has been an MRC Investigator (Programme Leader) working as part of the Efficient Study Design (ESD) theme.
 Her research aims to improve clinical trial design through the development of innovative methods that lie in the intersection between optimisation, machine learning and statistics.